yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 ## Multiple alignment of reference sequences

-First of all, we need to generate a *Multiple sequence alignment (MSA)* that we can use as input for VarVAMP, the tool that designs the primers.
+First of all, we need to generate a *Multiple sequence alignment (MSA)* that we can use as input for varVAMP, the tool that designs the primers.
 Additionally the MSA provides knowledge about similarities and evolutionary relationships between the genome sequences.
 To generate an MSA, we align the previously unaligned genome datasets with **MAFFT**.
 MAFFT is a multiple sequence alignment program that enables the analysis of a file with several sequences with different alignment algorithms.

 When multiple files are added, MAFFT will run for each of these, so it is necessary to have every sequence that you want to have aligned in one file.
 Therefore, there is a concatenate option in MAFFT implemented on Galaxy.
 For further information look in details below: